deployd/docs/docs/basics/cli.md

       -H, --host [host]            specify host for mongo server -P, --mongoPort [mongoPort]  mongodb port to connect to -n, --dbname [dbname]        name of the mongo database -a, --auth                   prompts for mongo server credentials

+### Debugging

+Deployd uses [debug](https://www.npmjs.com/package/debug) to log requests and show other internal debug info.
+To activate it you need to set the `DEBUG` env variable to `*`, for example:

+    $ DEBUG=* dpd